garrekstemo/Julia-spectroscopy-tutorials/ReadMe.md

 2. Fill the cavity with a solvent and measure the refractive index.

 3. Fill the cavity with a liquid with a resonant molecular mode.
 Students measure the mode splitting using a double Lorentzian function.

+## Input and Output

+Save all raw data to the `data` directory.
+Output, such as processed data and figures, should be saved to the `output` directory.

 ## Why Julia